Imanhamza/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-0. 98 Battery st.# 0x05.
+# 0x05.
 C - Pointers, arrays and strings
 ---
 > A pointer is a variable which contains a memory address.
 > Array in C can be defined as a method of clubbing multiple entities of similar type into a larger group.